|

 terms of lightweight attire, but it was still recognised that England had to

-This was possibly behind the reason to
+months of 1963, known as 'The Big Freeze'.
+This was probably behind the reason to

 was also the year of the Football Association's centenary and